usman-naveed/PlayGround/README.md

 # PlayGround
 This repo is meant to be used as a reference for common coding questions.
-It also holds some of the data structurs I have created just as practice
+It also holds some of the data structures I have created just as practice

 It holds some of the solutions I came up with while solving algo/coding problems.